professional reference letter

 I am writing to recommend [name] for the position of [department] associate at [name] Company.
 I have worked with [name] for the past [years] at [company name] in [city].
 I was always impressed with his ability to handle customers and work well with all colleagues.”

-Q4.
-What is the best format for a job reference letter?
+What is the best format of professional reference letter for job?

 The best format to write a job reference letter is to start with an introduction, followed by a statement of recommendation that highlights the candidate’s skills.
 Add additional elements, like a personal story, to make the letter more impactful.
 Conclude with a closing statement.